 Material choices include paperboard and folding carton grades (coated board 300–600 gsm, rigid chipboard 800–1200 µm), textile inserts (velvet, cotton), and molded polymer trays [PET (Polyethylene Terephthalate), PLA (Polylactic Acid)].
 The list below provides actionable specification items.

-• Substrate grade: State GSM (Grams per Square Meter) or caliper with clear ranges for boxes used in cosmetics, candles, headphones, and clothes packaging. (example: coated paperboard 350 gsm and rigid board 900 µm).
+- Substrate grade: State GSM (Grams per Square Meter) or caliper with clear ranges for boxes used in cosmetics, candles, headphones, and clothes packaging. (example: coated paperboard 350 gsm and rigid board 900 µm).

-• Closure and hardware: List magnetic strip spec, rivet points, and ribbon width.
+- Closure and hardware: List magnetic strip spec, rivet points, and ribbon width.
 Example: 10 mm satin ribbon.
 Add adhesive type, such as solvent‑based or water‑based, for boxes used for leather goods, clothing, or electronics.

-• Insert and padding: Indicate insert material and density.
+- Insert and padding: Indicate insert material and density.
 Use simple categories such as E‑flute corrugated, molded pulp, or EVA foam.
 Match density to product type, for example, candles, creams, or headphones.

 Which Design Elements are Used for Luxury Packaging?

-Luxury packaging design blends finish selection, graphic systems, and tactile components into one visual-functional framework.
+Luxury packaging design blends finish selection, graphic systems, and tactile components into one visually functional framework.
 Finishes highlight makeup boxes, candle boxes, and apparel packaging.
 Typography structures brand data on chocolate and audio boxes.
 Tactile treatments, closures, and inserts set the grip, opening feel, and product stability expected in premium goods.

 Surface Finishes and Detailing

 Surface finishes adjust gloss, opacity, friction, and depth.
-Foil stamping, embossing, debossing, soft touch matte lamination, and spot UV raise contrast across rigid candle boxes, leather jacket boxes, and luxury earphone boxes.
+Foil stamping, embossing, debossing, soft-touch matte lamination, and spot UV raise contrast across rigid candle boxes, leather jacket boxes, and luxury earphone boxes.
 Aqueous coatings and matte aqueous varnish protect the fiber without blocking recovery streams.
 Material weight in luxury segments increases finish impact, so rigid board above 800 microns receives deeper emboss lines and denser foil coverage.
 Consistent finish geometry supports color accuracy across folding cartons and rigid structures.

 Typography and Graphics